cbonoz/homechain/README.md

 * Stat/web news about home/housing market
 * Create form flow having person upload proof of ownership of home
 * Create terms to allow others to deposit to it
+* Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.
 * Generate NFT after form completion
 * API call from chainlink to get house price estimate.
 * Login (powered by moralis).